Temporal Paraxial Optics under Adiabatic Modulations: Temporal Paraxial Wave Equation

 As observed, the temporal \eqref{wave_equation_time3} and spatial \eqref{wave_equation_space} paraxial wave equations share the same mathematical form.
 This implies that, in the paraxial regime discussed in the work, the temporal Gaussian beam defined by eq. \eqref{Ex_time} is expected to propagate and diffract in a manner very similar to that of a well-known spatial Gaussian beam.
 Nonetheless, a close inspection of \eqref{wave_equation_time3} and \eqref{wave_equation_space} reveals some minor differences: 1) The difference in the sign of the first right-hand term in both equations simply comes from the phase convention of the carrier and the nature of the vector operators ($\nabla^2$ vs $\partial^2_t$).
 2) Although the coefficient $b$ is dependent on the transverse variable in the spatial [$b = b(y)$] and temporal [$b = b(\tau)$] scenarios, the coefficient $a$ is not just in the spatial case.
 This difference lies on how the spatial and temporal derivatives show up in Maxwell's equations: spatial derivatives act exclusively on field components while temporal derivatives act on both material parameters and fields.
 Therefore, although spatial and temporal paraxial wave equations are formally analogous, the dependence of their coefficients encodes a fundamental physical distinction: transverse spatial modulations perturb the dispersion relation additively with respect to a fixed carrier, whereas temporal modulations continuously reshape the local dispersion relation $\omega-k$.
+Table 1 summarizes the mapping between quantities in both spatial paraxial and temporal paraxial optics.